kabamehmetali/SimplePaystubCalculator-Android-/README.md

 - Ability to delete individual paystubs.

 ### AboutActivity
-- Simple activity displaying basic information about the app.
+- About activity displaying basic information about the app.

 ## Installation
 1. Clone the repository: